Policy Learning with Adaptively Collected Data: Regret Upper Bound

-\begin{remark} When $g_t$ is a positive constant (which corresponds to the overlap condition) and the entropy integral $\kappa(\Pi) < \infty$, the regret bound with uniform weights ($h_t=1$) is $O_p(T^{-{1}/{2}})$; this recovers the rate achieved by \cite{zhou2018offline} with \textbf{i.i.d.}~data.
-Our result is however a generalization of that in~\citet{zhou2018offline} since we allow data to be collected adaptively.
-Moreover, when $g_t$ is a positive constant, the rate of the upper bound matches that of the lower bound in terms of $T$, and therefore our algorithm is minimax rate-optimal. \end{remark}
+\begin{remark} When $g_t$ is a positive constant (which corresponds to the overlap condition), the expected regret bound with uniform weights ($h_t=1$) is $\tilde{O}(\kappa(\Pi)\cdot T^{-{1}/{2}})$; this recovers the rate achieved by \cite{zhou2022offline} with \textbf{i.i.d.}~data. \end{remark}

-We now discuss the proof of Theorem \ref{theorem:upper_bound} at a high level and defer the details to Section \ref{section:proof}.
-To start, we can decompose the regret incurred by $\hat{\pi}$ as follows:
+Here, we only discuss the proof of Theorem~\ref{theorem:upper_bound} at a high level and defer the details to Section~\ref{section:proof}.
+The main idea is to bound the regret of $\hat{\pi}$ by the worst-case estimation error of $\widehat{Q}_T$ over $\Pi$: